Ericgi231/Files_To_MySQL_Table/README.md

 # Files_To_MySQL_Table
-A small php script to create a MySQL table containing all files in a folder
+A small php script to create a MySQL table containing all files in a folder.
+It expects that a databadse already exists and will prompt you for database login info executed.